-Upon NSPIRE implementation, landlords and participants will be permitted to self-certify the repair of HQS fail items on all inspection types, including Initial Inspections.
+Landlords and participants will be permitted to self-certify the repair of HQS fail items on all inspection types, including Initial Inspections.
 The landlord and/or participant can also choose not to self-certify the repair and have the unit re-inspected.